jamescherti/jamescherti/README.md

 - **[flymake-bashate.el](https://github.com/jamescherti/flymake-bashate.el)**: A package that provides a Flymake backend for the bashate Bash script style checker. <img align="right" alt="Workflow" src="https://github.com/jamescherti/flymake-bashate.el/actions/workflows/melpazoid.yml/badge.svg"> <img align="right" alt="GitHub Repo stars" src="https://img.shields.io/github/stars/jamescherti/flymake-bashate.el?style=social">

+- **[single-window.el](https://github.com/jamescherti/single-window.el)**: The single-window package forces Emacs to open buffers in the current active window.
+It keeps your carefully arranged layouts intact, reduces visual clutter, and provides a much more predictable workflow.
+It also handles edge cases by configuring modes like org-mode (src blocks and agenda) to respect the current window.

 - **[vim-tomorrow-night-deepblue](https://github.com/jamescherti/vim-tomorrow-night-deepblue)**: The Vim color scheme Tomorrow Night Deepblue is a beautiful deep blue variant of the Tomorrow Night color scheme. <img align="right" alt="GitHub Repo stars" src="https://img.shields.io/github/stars/jamescherti/vim-tomorrow-night-deepblue?style=social">

 - **[quick-fasd.el](https://github.com/jamescherti/quick-fasd.el)**: An Emacs package to integrate Fasd.
 Fasd is a command-line productivity booster that offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.

+- **[jc-gentoo-portage](https://github.com/jamescherti/jc-gentoo-portage)**: This repository houses James Cherti's Gentoo Portage, which enables the compilation and installation of software packages on a Gentoo Linux system.

 - **[vim-easysession](https://github.com/jamescherti/vim-easysession)**: Persist and restore your Vim editing sessions easily and effortlessly. <img align="right" alt="GitHub Repo stars" src="https://img.shields.io/github/stars/jamescherti/vim-easysession?style=social">